jcgl17/wnl/README.md

 me@pc:~$ make test
 running tests...
 done
-# preface that command with `wnl` to have wnl to be told to trigger it
+# preface that command with `wnl` to bind that command
 me@pc:~$ wnl make test
 # nothing happens until you trigger wnl with the `wnlctl` command,
 # e.g. in another shell.
-# it's best to bind `wnlctl` to a global shortcut in your Desktop Environment
+# it's useful to bind `wnlctl` to a global shortcut in your Desktop Environment
 running tests...
 done
 [[ finished with exit code 0 at 13:07:25 ]]